 Are you ready to be a role model and make a difference in people’s lives?
 Then a career in Corrections may be for you.
 In our two-year Corrections program, you’ll gain the required competencies through your courses and experiential learning opportunities in our specialized learning spaces to become exceptional candidates for a rewarding and challenging career in corrections.

-Sharing a common first year with students in our Criminal Justice – Policing program, you will develop key competencies such as communications, interpersonal-problem solving skills that are critical in corrections.
+Sharing a common first year with students in our Criminal Justice – Policing program, you will develop key competencies that are critical in corrections such as interpersonal communication, decision making, risk assessment and problem solving.
 In your second year, you will enhance your specialization skills relevant to corrections such as principles of behaviour change, along with other assessment skills.Apply Now Grab and Go Information

 At the end of the program, you'll be prepared for work throughout the criminal justice system in positions such as: